Primary/Secondary Schools in English

 For students aged 2 ½ to 18 years.
 Class sizes are small with 15 pupils per class.
 Offers British-based curriculum.
 Secondary students are prepared for the SAT,IGCSE, A-Levels and TOEFL.
 Dutch is taught to students from grade 1, French is taught from grade 3.
 Dual British and Belgian secondary school qualifications are offered.

 Education is delivered predominantly in English although Dutch and French are also compulsory.
-We emphasis high achievement in a focused, caring and purposeful environment, connecting students to the global community, setting them on the pathway to university education and an international career.
+The school emphasizes high achievement in a focused, caring and purposeful environment.

-Our new school building completed in August 2012 is state of the art including a learning resource centre, technology enhanced classrooms, science labs, gymnasium, theatre, art and design studio, cafeteria, senior student area, as well as regular usage of local sporting facilities and swim centre.
+The new school building completed in August 2012 is state of the art, including a learning resource centre, technology enhanced classrooms, science labs, gymnasium, theatre, art and design studio, cafeteria, senior student area, as well as regular usage of exceptional sporting facilities and swim centre.

 EUROPEAN MONTESSORI SCHOOL